@Beta @GwtCompatible public abstract class UnicodeEscaper extends Escaper

 protected int nextEscapeIndex(CharSequence csq, int start, int end)

 CharSequence, returning the index of the next character that requires escaping.

-supplementary range are either all escaped or all unescaped, this method
+points in the supplementary range are either all escaped or all unescaped, this method can be

 Note however that if your escaper does not escape characters in the supplementary range, you should either continue to validate the correctness of any surrogate characters encountered or provide a clear warning to users that your escaper does not validate its input.